Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: FRB 20211127I: A Test Case

 Unfortunately, as is evident in the ``striped" appearance of the FRB's signal in the dynamic spectrum, this FRB exhibits strong interstellar scintillation.
 Some FRBs show scintillation patterns with decorrelation bandwidths $\nu_\text{DC}$ --- i.e. the scale over which scintillation fringes oscillate --- near or equal to the characteristic widths of absorption features. \citet{Scott2025} find a $\nu_\text{DC}$ of 2.9 MHz for this FRB, which corresponds to around 650 \kms\ in the rest frame, and thus this is not a significant issue for this FRB.
 However, scintillation still makes discerning an absorption signal difficult; as shown by the horizontal line in the dynamic spectrum, the \hi\ line lies near the boundary of a scintle and a trough.
 Regardless, we can extract a high resolution spectrum around this region and search for absorption signals.

-In Fig.~\ref{fig:spectra}, we present the \hi\ emission line spectrum arising from the pixel nearest the FRB's localisation region.
-We also show the same frequency range in the FRB's dedispersed signal, which has been flattened by fitting a local polynomial baseline, calculated while excluding all emission channels.
-Each spectrum is arbitrarily normalised here.
-We find that, as expected, no clear \hi\ absorption signal is present in the spectrum of FRB 20211127I.
-Instead, we calculate an upper limit on the strength of any potential \hi\ absorption, and use this to propagate through to a lower limit on \tspin.
+In Figure \ref{fig:spectra}, we present the \hi\ emission line spectrum arising from the pixel nearest to the FRB's localisation region.
+We also show the same frequency range in the FRB's dedispersed signal, which has been flattened to remove the broad scintillation variation by fitting a local 2nd order polynomial baseline, calculated while excluding all emission channels.
+As shown, we find no evidence for an \hi\ absorption feature in the spectrum of FRB 20211127I.

-If we assume an \hi\ line width $W$ of 50 \kms\ --- which is broadly a representative width of \hi\ absorption features detected in spectra of extragalactic sources \citep{Prochaska2008} --- we can rebin the absorption spectrum such that our individual channel width is equal to $W$ and measure the resulting noise level.
-As the spectrum is normalised, this noise level is simply the inverse of the spectral SNR outlined earlier, which we find to be equal to 5.9.
-This SNR is too low to use the simplifying expression presented in equation 3; reincorporating the log term into equation 10 gives our 3$\sigma$ limit in the integrated optical depth of roughly 33 \kms.
+Instead, we can estimate an upper limit on the strength of \hi\ absorption by directly measuring $\sigma_{\bar{\tau}}$.
+If we assume an \hi\ line width $W$ of 50 \kms\ --- which is broadly a representative width of \hi\ absorption features detected in spectra of extragalactic sources \citep{Prochaska2008} --- we can rebin the normalised absorption spectrum such that our individual channel width is equal to $W$ and measure the resulting noise level.
+We find this to be 0.17, and therefore our 3$\sigma$ opacity upper limit is equal to 0.51.

-We can now place a lower limit on \tspin\ using equation 3.
-To most accurately compare emission and absorption, we need to calculate our column density over the same line width we assume for our absorption profile.
-Given the width of the emission line at the pixel nearest the FRB location is roughly 170 \kms, we can construct an equivalent boxcar emission spectrum containing equal total flux and then integrate over just 50 \kms.
-This results in an \hi\ column density, \nhi, of 1.43 \tenpow{21} cm$^{-2}$.
-Combining this with our upper limit for the integrated optical depth, we find a 3$\sigma$ lower limit for \tspin\ of roughly 26 K.